team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 - GDL: Calculates difference with respect to surrondings pixels to focus on local changes rather than global changes.
 - Total loss: Sum of L2, GDL loss (Also contains discriminator loss in case of multi-scale architecture).

+## Future Scope
+Although, our current results are pretty reasonable given the time constraints of this project, there is lot of scope for improvement.
+One particular approach that we want to explore in the future is to train a network that learns to synthesize video frames by flowing pixel values from existing ones instead of hallucinating pixel values directly.
+We expect the above approach to improve our results significantly and could also be a potential solution to overcome blurriness in our predicted frames.

+We also plan to extend the above project to be able to make predictions on much longer frame sequences in the range of 32 to 64 frames from the 4 frames that we predict currently.
+Also, the UCF-101 dataset that we use for this work, contains videos across multiple domains which makes this a very difficult task.
+We expect our results to be much better on very specific problems like autonomous driving using single domain datasets like [Kitti](http://www.cvlibs.net/datasets/kitti/).

+## Summary & Conclusion
+We presented 3 different models to predict next video frames given an input sequence of frames namely seq2seq model, autoencoder model and multi-scale architecture model.
+We observed that the multi scale model produces the best results in terms of both capturing the motion as well as preventing blurriness.

+We also tried gradient discriminator loss (GDL) as our loss function instead of the general L2 loss used in existing work on this problem.

+## References
+1. Mathieu, Michael, Camille Couprie, and Yann LeCun ”Deep multi-scale video prediction beyond mean square error.” arXiv preprint arXiv:1511.05440 (2015).
+2. Vondrick, Carl, Hamed Pirsiavash, and Antonio Torralba. ”Generating videos with scene dynamics.”
+3. Advances In Neural Information Processing Systems 2016.
+S. Hochreiter and J. Schmidhuber.
+Long short-term memory.
+Neural Comput, 9(8):1735–1780, Nov.
+1997
+4. J. Walker, A. Gupta, and M. Hebert.
+Dense optical flow prediction from a static image.
+CoRR , abs/1505.00295, 2015.
+5. X. Shi, Z. Chen, H. Wang, D. Yeung, W. Wong, and W. Woo.
+Convolutional LSTM network: A machine learning approach for precipitation nowcasting.
+CoRR, abs/1506.04214, 2015.
+6. Goodfellow, Ian, et al. ”Generative adversarial nets.”
+Advances in neural information processing systems 2014.
+7. Liu, Ziwei, et al. "Video Frame Synthesis using Deep Voxel Flow." arXiv preprint arXiv:1702.02463 (2017).
+8. Soomro, Khurram, Amir Roshan Zamir, and Mubarak Shah.
+"UCF101: A dataset of 101 human actions classes from videos in the wild." arXiv preprint arXiv:1212.0402 (2012).
+9. C. Finn, I. J. Goodfellow, and S. Levine.
+Unsupervised learning for physical interaction through video prediction.
+CoRR, abs/1605.07157, 2016.